HardikHajela/FamCareAPP/readme.md

 Once filled, it does checks for the required fields and once validated, sends all the information to a PHP file, which then saves the entered information in the MariaDB(MySQL) Database. <br />

-Every entry from earlier is analyzed and after some calculations, is  a "Score"!.
-In the Achievements section,  In a tabular form, all the entries are represented via color, since dark the theme is Dark, the lighter, the better!
+Every entry from earlier is analyzed and after some calculations, is then assigned a "Score"!.
+In the Achievements section, all the entries are represented via color in a tabular form!
+Since dark the theme is Dark, the lighter, the better!
 This display's motivation came from the way GitHub represent's commits on someone's profile! <br />

 Lastly, in the sort section, the achievements can be viewed and sorted as per the parameters entered for the day!